Metrics to Measure the Success of Your Email Marketing

 2. Campaign Tracking

 Google Analytics offers UTM tags, they allow precise tracking of web page visits from email clicks.

 This means you can know exactly that a web visitor came specifically from a link click in that one specific email you sent out!

 This traffic can be segmented on Google Analytics, and its behavior studied, to improve site flow and optimize landing pages and navigation menus.

 How many recipients performed an action as a result of clicking a link, such as completing a rebate form or making a purchase on your website?

-Customized UTM tags, landing pages, and/or website cookies can measure these numbers.
+Customized UTM tags, landing pages, and/or website cookies can measure these numbers and when it comes to improving these metrics, consider leveraging specialized conversion rate optimization services.
 Google Analytics is a key tool to help you measure where traffic came from and conversions on your site related to email marketing traffic.